 ECON 1502 Introduction to Macroeconomics

 Business fluctuations: inflation, recession; monetary and fiscal policy; economic development.
-For a thorough introduction to economics, Econ 1011 should also be taken.
+For a thorough introduction to economics, "Introduction to Microeconomics" should also be completed.

 Typical periods offered: Fall, Spring, Summer